Base ODF solutions on user needs

 Identify suitable combinations

 Based on the table of potential solutions, identify the top 3 combination of solutions that would be the most suitable for setting your baseline.
 You’ll need to test these solutions in more detail, to find out if the requirements of your users are indeed met.
-Don’t forget to check if a product is on the ‘shall not’ blacklist.
+Do not forget to check if a product is on the ‘shall not’ blacklist.

 Match each solution with the requirements list of the individual users.
 If you can, ask the actual users who you worked with earlier to help you assess which solutions satisfy their requirements.